Mrsebastino/First-Milestone/README.md

 the experience of the private chef.
 I used a handwriting font to give it a more personal and artistic touch, so that the user feel they can have a more service.
 <h3></h3>
-For the customer the website will increase his business by showing how adaptable he can be.
+For the customer the website will increase his business, create word of mouth and attract more customer.

 <h3>Technologies Used</h3>
 <ul>